G1b0r/MCASS/README.md

 ### Current standing:

-In a few words: Very alpha testing
+In a few words: Very alpha testing. \n
 On the end device part it is a midway and base code currently for the two versions.
 It is only missing the MDNS and the IP based connection.
 (It is using a fix programmed IP for testing and development)
 On the server side it's very close to a beta version.
 The server configuration is avaible, I'm currently working on the HASS side so that all devices are automatically created in HASS via MQTT Discovery.